Import Pipeline¶

 leisure=pitch with matching sport value |

-If you add a new trigger, update both files and run make db-apply.
-A full make import is only needed if the new trigger depends on a tag not yet stored in planet_osm_* (check the tag filter in importer/import.sh first).
+If you add a new flag, add it to playground_stats in api.sql and run make db-apply.
+A full make import is only needed if the new flag depends on a tag not yet in the tag filter.

 Applying schema changes without a full re-import¶